lunardao/research/crypto/guides/BTC_XMR_Atomic_Swap_Guide.md

 - Input the XMR address that you'd like to receive to.
 - Input a BTC address that you'll receive a refund to (this refund is only there if something goes wrong during the trade, all bitcoin will be returned to the BTC address)
 - Select **Start Swap**
 - Your client will communicate the fee with the market maker, then you will receive a Bitcoin deposit address.
-Send Bitcoin to this address.
+Send Bitcoin to this deposit address.
     - You are given a range that the market maker will accept, you can send any amount between this range
     - Your bitcoin will need to reach 2 confirmations before the market maker locks up their Monero
-    - The Monero is locked up for 10 confirmations before the market maker can withdraw their BTC
+    - The Monero is locked up for 10 confirmations before the marketmaker has the BTC deposited to their address
     - After the market maker is allowed to withdraw their new BTC, you're XMR is deposited in the wallet address you provided before.
+- After the designated amount of confirmations, you now have your XMR!

+#####Running unstoppableswap-GUI over TOR